Intermittent fasting for women — the complete guide

 If the body thinks that the food supply could be insufficient, it takes decisive action to either correct the situation (for instance, by increasing hunger signals and prompting people to eat more) or adapt to further starvation (for instance, by allocating fewer resources to non-essential functions like reproduction and recovery).

-Best types of intermittent fasting plans for women
+Best types of intermittent fasting schedules for women

-The best intermittent fasting plans for women have a more relaxed attitude.
+The best intermittent fasting schedules for women have a more relaxed attitude.
 They aren’t hardcore or super strict.

 Here are our recommendations for bringing a kinder edge to intermittent fasting.